jacopograssi97/Daisy_world/Readme.md

 # Daisy World
-A simple matlab livescript for simulating daisy world.
+A simple MATLAB livescript to simulate Daisyworld.